Site icon Vern Bender

 5. provision for two provincial synods to be held annually

-6. confirmation of ancient customs giving jurisdiction over large regions to the bishops of Alexandria, Rome, and Antioch
+6. confirmation of ancient customs giving jurisdiction over extensive regions to the bishops of Alexandria, Rome, and Antioch

 7. recognition of the honorary rights of the see of Jerusalem